ahitrin/ahitrin.github.com/_drafts/lists-vs-fractals.md

 Our task-management tools cannot properly handle fractal tasks because they are based on the linear concept and treat task dependencies as the second-class citisen.
 If we take into account the fractal nature of tasks, such management may become easier.

+I also propose an [example of tool](https://github.com/ahitrin/SiebenApp) for such kind of task management.
+You may take a look at it, but it's not obligatory.

 ## Welcome to the _fractal trap_!

 Let's explore an imaginary (but quite typical) situation.